Death of 'Mr Big' stirs memories of Singapore's gangland past

 Many readers didn’t seem to know organised crime had existed in the city-state: “Singapore ever got gangsters meh?” read one Facebook post.

-But some of those old enough to remember when mob culture thrived in Singapore in the years before and after the island gained independence from Britain in 1965 cautioned against romanticising the past.
+But some of those old enough to remember when mob culture thrived in Singapore in the years before and after the island gained independence in 1965 cautioned against romanticising the past.

 “When I was young, I have witnessed a guy going round every hawker stall collecting money.
 We should never take our safe and mafia free country for granted,” said commenter Wilfred Lee.